Victoria-ElenaLazar/Online-Learning-Platform/README.md

 ## Features
 - **Authentication:** The user have to be fully authenticated in order to have access to all the features presented in this application.
 - **Customizable:** Customize your profile page.
-Additionally, the users with instructor or admin roles has the accessibility to create, update, delete courses and lessons.
+Additionally, the users with instructor or admin roles has the authority to create, update, delete courses and lessons.
-- **Detailed Documentation:** Easy-to-follow documentation and code examples for quick integration.
+- **Detailed Documentation:** Easy-to-follow documentation and layouts for quick integration.

 ## Getting Started